pascalpoizat/pascalpoizat.github.io/_posts/2016-01-27-generating-a-page-using-personal-data.md

 {% endraw %}
 {% endhighlight %}

-In the template you just have to prefix the name of the parameter with `include`:
+In the `print_duties.html` template that is in the `_includes` directory, you just have to prefix the name of the parameter with `include`:
 {: .text-justify}

 {% highlight liquid %}